Inauguration of classes for the academic year 2012/2013

 We will meet Valentina Auricchio, co-director at Ottagono magazine, former director of the Design Research Center of the European Institute of Design (IED), PHD of the Politecnico di Milano.

-If we could look at these years from the future and identify on e of the main concepts that have lead innovation, that could probably be collaboration.
+e of the main concepts that have lead innovation, that could probably be collaboration.
 Open source, fablabs, international networks, facebook, these are only a few ideas and platforms that have generated a huge change in the worldwide development in the past years.
 Through a series of real examples, the speech will demonstrate how one of the main goals of design thinking is to facilitate collaboration to enable innovation.

 Third event of the series "DESIGN IS A CONVERSATION", with a new point of view to discuss about how to educate to innovate.